GoogleChrome/web.dev/src/site/content/en/blog/cache-api-quick-guide/index.md

 ### `cache.add`

 First, there is `cache.add()`.
 It takes one parameter, either a `Request` or a URL (`string`).
-It makes a request to the network and stores to response in the cache.
+It makes a request to the network and stores the response in the cache.
 If the fetch fails, or if the status code of the response is not in the 200 range, then nothing is stored and the `Promise` rejects.
 Note that cross-origin